 Award-winning author, Danielle Y. C. McClean, was born on the Caribbean island of Trinidad in a home where books were valued and plentiful.
 Creative writing and foreign languages were among her favorite subjects in school, and she spent hours composing poems, short stories, and skits.
-Danielle went on to earn advanced degrees in French, Spanish translation, and law and currently lives in Tennessee with her husband and two children where she is also a translator, interpreter, and Spanish teacher.
+Danielle went on to earn advanced degrees in French, Spanish translation, and law and currently lives in Tennessee with her husband and two children where she is also a translator and interpreter.
 In 2016, her debut novel, Secrets of Oscuros: The Protectors’ Pledge, won a CODE 2016 Burt Award for Caribbean Literature.

 7 Interesting Facts about Danielle